J-Andrieu/Metaballs/README.md

 ## Dependencies

-This project relies on OpenGL 4.3, GLEW, and SDL2, as well as using Dear ImGui.
+This project relies on OpenGL 4.3 (4.6 if using SPIR-V shaders), GLEW, and SDL2, as well as using Dear ImGui.

 ## Compiling and Running